pingcap/tidb/docs/adding_tz_env.md

-Proposal: adding TZ as an environment variable as a necessary condition before starting TiDB
+Proposal: adding TZ as an environment variable

 # Proposal: adding TZ as an environment variable as a necessary condition before starting TiDB